6cloudguy/box-writeups/VMs/jangow1/README.md

 | Code injection → creds → shell | Command injection turned into usable credentials for FTP, which enabled resource upload and exploit delivery. |
 | Dirty COW still deadly         | The Dirty COW kernel exploit remains a potent local privilege escalation method—even on legacy kernels.       |
 | FTP is your friend             | FTP enabled me to transfer binaries/PoCs mid-exploit, bypassing web upload limitations.                      |

+Note: After completing the box, i went and searched for other writeups and found that others also use the VM directly..
+So i think it is safe to assume that it was meant to be that way.
+- Another one down, more to go🎯.